-Key objectives of the FMP and the relevant section/s of this document in which they are addressed are outlined in Table 1.
+Key objectives of the FMP and the relevant section of this document in which they are addressed are outlined in Table 1.

-Table 1 Key objectives of the FMP
+Table 1: Key objectives of the FMP

-Objective Section Define areas where values are located (i.e. location of assets) Section 3.8 Define and rank fire hazard areas Section 4.2.1 Nominate individuals and organisations responsible for fire management and associated works within the project area Section 5.7 Propose fire management measures for the project area, with due regard for life, property and the environment Section 5 Define an assessment procedure that will evaluate the effectiveness and impact of proposed, as well as existing fire prevention work and strategies Section 6.3 Provide performance criteria and acceptable solutions for all fire management works in accordance with PFBFP Guidelines Section 4.3
+Objective Section Define areas where values are located Section 3.6 Define and rank fire hazard areas Section 4.2.1 Propose bush fire risk treatment and mitigation measures for the project area, with due regard for life, property and the environment Section 5 Nominate individuals and organisations responsible for fire management and associated works within the project area Table 6 Provide performance criteria and acceptable solutions for all fire management works (e.g. development location, vehicular access, water supply, siting of development and design of development) Section 4.2.2 and Section 5